ethereum/moon-tool/README.md

 #### Updating IPFS imports:

 If you modify a file and save it to IPFS, all files that import it will keep using the old version, because Moon guarantees that a file's behavior doesn't change if its contents don't change.
-To amend that, `moon-tool` provides the replace command, which allows you to change the contents of a file, save it to IPFS and update all imports that refer to the old version.
+This can be very annoying when you just want to update a file which is imported in many places.
+To amend that, `moon-tool` provides the replace command, which allows you to change the contents of a file, save it to IPFS and recursivelly update all imports that refer to the old version.
 Example:

 ```bash
 # creates a `helloworld.moon` file which imports a `hello.moon` file